 We collected font loading data from 303 law firm websites using automated browser analysis.
 For each site, our script examined:

-• Google Fonts usage: Whether the site loads fonts from fonts.googleapis.com or fonts.gstatic.com.
+• Google Fonts usage: whether the site loads fonts from fonts.googleapis.com or fonts.gstatic.com.

-• Self-hosted fonts: Whether the site serves font files from its own domain, detected via @font-face declarations and local .woff/.woff2/.ttf file references.
+• Self-hosted fonts: whether the site serves font files from its own domain, detected via @font-face declarations and local .woff/.woff2/.ttf file references.

-• Preloading: Whether any font files are preloaded using link rel="preload".
+• Preloading: whether any font files are preloaded using link rel="preload".

-• font-display: Whether any @font-face rules use the font-display property (particularly the "swap" value).
+• font-display: whether any @font-face rules use the font-display property, particularly the "swap" value.

-Sites were categorized into four groups: Google Fonts only, self-hosted only, both, or none detected.
+Sites were sorted into four groups: Google Fonts only, self-hosted only, both, or none detected.
 The "none detected" category includes sites using only system fonts, sites with fonts embedded in JavaScript bundles, and sites where our detection methods could not identify the font source.

-The Numbers at a Glance
+The numbers at a glance

 13.5%

-Google Fonts Only
+Google Fonts only

 28.1%